 In addition, the likelihood of finding someone of the right experience and professional demeanor for several months rather than a year-round full or even part-time position is pretty rare.
 If business is good enough to warrant a year-round receptionist, they will be engaged in taking care of the administrative duties of the office, which makes it difficult to ensure that calls are answered on the first or second ring, so the accounting professional is right back where they started.

-Having call automatically transfer over to an answer service virtual assistant is the ideal scenario.
+Having calls automatically transfer over to an answering service virtual assistant is the ideal scenario.
 Knowing that your published business number will automatically be picked up on the first ring ensures that existing clients that call will receive the highest level of service and professionalism.
-The answering services agent can be versed in the accountants brand brand, general business practices, and scheduling.
+The answering services agent can be versed in the accountant’s brand, general business practices, and scheduling.
 Consequently, clients will be helped by a knowledgeable person that appears to be a part of the accountant’s staff working in their offices.
 Having a virtual receptionist also makes your small organization look bigger, but not too big.

 Even having your office phone ring while you are with a client can lower your productivity and set a bad example regardless of whether you answer it or not.
 Having a professional voice answering service to screen an accountant’s calls will be both more efficient and professional.
 By having them take the message, they can help to provide crucial information that will help the accountant to immediately decide on priority in terms of calling back those clients rather than losing productivity by having to listen to voice messages.

 Many accountants will have a number of high-priority clients that they will meet with at their place of business for taxation and accounting consultations.
 Relying on a personal cell phone to forward calls from the office is no good as it is both a distraction from productivity and rude to both phone and consult the client.
 Receive a text message or email message from the phone answer service will keep the workflow going.